FullScreenShenanigans/FullScreenPokemon/Getting Started.md

 ### MapScreenr

 Information on the current visible screen are stored in `FSP.MapScreenr`.
-It's the closest thing to a global variable store in FullScreenPokemon; it stores the offsetX and offsetY of the current screen (from moving to the right). the current map's setting ("Overworld", "Underworld", etc.) and many more, which you can see during gameplay.
+It's the closest thing to a global variable store in FullScreenPokemon; it stores the offsetX and offsetY of the current screen (from moving to the right). the current map's setting ("Land", "Cave", etc.) and many more, which you can see during gameplay.